torn8to/portfolio/src/lib/content/blog/gpu-icp.md

  - RAM: 16GB DDR4
  - GPU: NVIDIA GeForce RTX 3060 Laptop GPU
  - GPU RAM: 6GB
- - Operating System: Ubuntu 24.04.5 LTS
+ - OS: Ubuntu 24.04.5 LTS

-# Challenges
+# Adapting the code
 There are a few challenges that i need to address to make this work.
 I need to use a Hashmap on the gpu to store the voxels.
 The libraries on the cpu Eigen and Sophus do have support for cuda a few of the functions i need to use Constructor and do can not be directly translated to the gpu.
 More specifically the exponential map function is a static function that calls a constructor.
 Eigen the default implementations have alignment checks that are not compatible with the gpu luckily there is a workaround for this below. this allows me to copy my data from the cpu to with it being compatible with the gpu Sophus supports these eigen types which allows me to do point transforms easily on the gpu.
 This can be seen in the code below. with the Eigen::DontAlign flag.

+ - Eigen types not natively compatible with gpu
+ - No HashMap implementation in cuda toolkit
+ - Some Sophus functions not natively compatible with cuda
+ - need to ensure no race conditions when interacting with the Sparse Voxel HashMap (insertion and point addition)

 The way the program is structured is that we allocate the data to the gpu and then proceed with the process but for the decomposition of the hessian matrix we copy our summed linear system back to the cpu and perform linear decomposition and then check the residual to see if we need to run more iterations.
 This then recalls the gpu kernel to run again with a new transform passed in.
 There is an issue with the linear decomposition cholesky decomposition can not be directly copied from the gpu to the cpu as when writing the linear decomposition i went with a row major layout when writing the formulation of the hessian matrix.
 This requires new types to be defined for the linear system to be copied from cpu and gpu.

 ```cpp
     // the original implementation is